DyogenIBENS/Agora/doc/HowTo.md

 ##### Graph linearisation

-This step integrates all the pairwise comparisons of robust genes identified above for each ancestor and combines them into adjacency graphs, from which a first set of CARs are derived.
+This step integrates all the pairwise comparisons of constrained genes identified above for each ancestor and combines them into adjacency graphs, from which a first set of CARs are derived.